Teachers

 Anna Rinta-Rahko

 I’m Anna Rinta-Rahko and I’m from Ostrobothnia.
 My main occupation is playing double bass in Sinfonia Lahti.
-I also teach double bass at Lahti Conservatory and perform as a baroque bassist with the Helsinki Baroque Orchestra and the Finnish Baroque Orchestra.
+I also teach double bass at Lahti Conservatory, and baroque bass and violone at Sibelius Academy.
+I perform as a baroque bassist with the Helsinki Baroque Orchestra and the Finnish Baroque Orchestra.
 I graduated with a Master of Music degree from the Sibelius Academy in 2005.
 Playing early music has been part of my life since childhood when I performed as a wind player in the Waasan Early Music Ensemble.
 During my studies at the Sibelius Academy, I was introduced to playing the gut strings and gradually became involved in the Helsinki Baroque Orchestra.
 Later, my love of early music led me to apply to Novia University of Applied Sciences to study Baroque music.
 Under the guidance of my teacher Maria Vahervuo, I got not only the baroque bass but also the g-violon, the largest bass instrument in the gamba family.

 Näytä lisää Näytä vähemmän